kbcMichal/snowflake_build_handbook/README.md

     ![App 8](images/app8.png)

     Your app has a unique URL which is accessible to anyone at the moment because we haven't set any authentication.
 The app will be set to sleep after 15 minutes of inactivity but will re-deploy anytime someone accessess it again (the re-deploy process takes around one minute).
-Feel free to share you app to show your results!
+Feel free to share your app to showcase your results!

     ![App 9](images/app9.png)